life-itself/web3/claims/can-financialize.md

 ## Key points

-* Financializing value means capturing things considered as intrinsically valuable, such as some artistic or social value, in units of financial value capable of being transacted.
+* Financializing value in this context means capturing things considered as intrinsically valuable, such as some artistic or social value, in units of financial value capable of being allocated.
+This contrasts with the traditional definition of financialization as the expansion of the financial sector, which we cover [elsewhere.](/notes/fintech-incrementalism-and-responsible-innovation)

 **Steel-manning subclaim 1: more financialization of non-financial value is itself desirable**
 * Financialization is useful as it allows us to effectively direct resources towards the things we care about.